skeeto/skeeto.github.com/_posts/2021-07-30-strcpy-a-niche-function-you-don-t-need.markdown

 K. The functions in MSVC have different semantics and behavior, and they do not attempt to implement the standard.

-Worse, they don't even what's promised in [their own documentation][ms].
+Worse, they don't even do what's promised in [their documentation][ms].
 The following program should cause a runtime-constraint violation since `-1` is an invalid `rsize_t` in any reasonable implementation: